What’s happening with cookies?

 • Publishers running direct sales standard and sponsorship campaigns weren’t traditionally using third party cookies in the first place.

-• Publishers running PMPs, header bidding, and managed demand will not only have the benefit of FLEDGE audience segmentation or its successor, but all of the rest of the workarounds the industry has been doing since 2020, including first party identification protocols and other similar segmentation technology.
+• Publishers running PMPs, header bidding, and managed demand will still have all of the rest of the workarounds the industry has been using since 2020 (like contextual targeting, first party data, first party identity protocols), and now also the privacy sandbox.

-That’s not to say there won’t be any issues — as with all industry-wide tech changes, there will be hiccups.
+MonetizeMore can help with all of this.
+That’s not to say there won’t be any issues for any publishers — as with all industry-wide tech changes, there will be hiccups.
 The point is that for most publishers, this will be minimal or even unnoticeable.
 With that said, publishers over 1 billion monthly impressions should consider strategizing and hedging their options with ad tech engineering experts.
 We’ve already paid our publishers more than $100 million, so contact us today and let us show you how we can help!

 Recommended Reading